Beliavsky/Fortran-Best-Practices/README.md

 #### Use [] instead of (//) for array constructors
 This has been standard since Fortran 2003 and is supported by currently maintained compilers.
 The syntax is shorter and resembles that of other languages.

+#### Compile with a standard conformance option and fix code that is not conformant.
+Consider fixing code that uses obsolescent features.
+Use for example ```gfortran -std=f2018``` or ```ifort -stand:f18```

+#### Regularly compile and run your code with multiple compilers
+Gfortran and Intel Fortran are both free and mature and should both be used, at the minimum.